 The journey itself forms part of the experience.
-Driving through Quebrada de Cafayate, visiting viewpoints, and going to wineries in Cafayate for tastings is a memorable way to spend a day.
+Driving through Quebrada de Cafayate, stopping at viewpoints, and going to wineries in Cafayate for tastings is a memorable way to spend a day.
 A trip to Cachi includes a drive through the scenic Cuesta del Obispo, exploration of Parque Nacional Los Cardones, and time in charming Cachi town.
 The high Puna region offers expansive salt flats and a profound sense of scale.

 Protecting a vast cardón cactus forest, unique to high-altitude arid regions.
 A gorgeous high-desert ecosystem.